 Do you know Kahlil Gibran?
 I often use texts by him since I am fascinated by his writings.

-Another time I was in Gothenburg, I took a boat out to one of the small islands in the Archipelago.
+Another time I was in Gothenburg, I went on a boat.
 It was twilight, the sea was rough and the wind icy cold.
 It was an almost apocalyptic scenery.
-I stood there on the way back in a small shed to wait for the boat back.
+I stood there on an island the way back in a small shed to wait for the boat back.
 The shed was filled with books, most of all in swedish besides one in english by Gibran.
 There he was again.
 Gibran.
 I was pretty astonished one can say.
-I was standing there emotionally at the end of the world, just waiting for a boat to take me back to the mainland.
+I was standing there what felt like at the end of the world, just waiting for a boat to take me back to the mainland.
 And there, in a drafty shed again I found a book by Gibran.

 Do you believe in coincidences?